DomainDrivenArchitecture/clj-schema/README.md

 A path may be marked as an `optional-path`.
 This means that is doesn't have to be present, but if it is, it must match the given schema.

-Wildcard paths are paths where one or more peices are defined as anything matching a given schema.
+Wildcard paths are paths where one or more pieces are defined as anything matching a given schema.

 Example Map Schema: